API Reference

 • contractAddress, string - a 42 character address with '0x' as prefix.
 The NFT collection contract address to check for holders.

-• pageSize, string - the number of holders to return per page.
+• limit, int32 - the maximum number of results to return per page.
 Defaults to 20, maximum is 50.

 Response